wesbragagt/devx/README.md

 ## ⚠️ Watch

-What you are about to see is guaranteed to give you a blazingly fast dev experience.
+What you are about to see is guaranteed to give you a blazingly fast results!

 ## What?